denibravo/SquirrelDiseasePrediction/README.md

 # SquirrelDiseasePrediction
-Machine Learning Project to figure out whether a squirrel has a disease or not.
+Machine Learning Project to figure out whether a squirrel is sick or not sick.